misterblack1/lucasdeeco/README.md

 High resolution photos and ROM dumps: [https://archive.org/details/lucas-deeco-seal-touch](https://archive.org/details/lucas-deeco-seal-touch)

-CPU: 80186 with 16 bit data bus
+The Lucas Deeco terminal uses an Intel 80186 CPU with a full 16 bit data bus.
+The system contains a system ROM (64k) along with SRAM for system memory and EEPROMs for storing system settings and user data.

-Dumped ROMs are scrambled on address lines A0-A6.
-A 18CV8PC-25 PAL sits between the CPU and the ROM/RAM and appears to be there to allow the CPU to read a ROM with scrambled contents.
+Dumped system ROMs are scrambled on address lines A0-A6.
+A 18CV8PC-25 PAL sits between the CPU and the ROM/RAM address bus and appears to be there to allow the CPU to read a ROM with scrambled contents.
 It appears a PAL scrambles the data in 16 byte chunks.
 (32 bytes when you combine the two ROM HI/LOW files.)
 There appear to be 8 "keys" which are the different scrambled address line combinations, repeating every 256 bytes.
 See below:

 ```
 CPU    74LS373             18CV8PC-25 ROM/RAM